stephengodderidge/learn-git/README.md

 After you fork your repo, your newly-created repo will be referred to as a "fork."
 This might sound weird, but just go with it.
 I promise it will stick eventually.

 1. Make sure you're on the base page of the `learn-git` repository: [https://github.com/chingtong/learn-git](https://github.com/chingtong/learn-git).
-2. In the top right-hand corner, you'll see a button that says "Fork".
+2. In the top right-hand corner, you'll see a button that says `Fork`.
 Click it.
 You'll see a screen that shows "Forking repository".
 You'll now find yourself on a new repo page.
 If you look in the top left, you'll see that this repo is based on your `<your-github-username/learn-git>`.

 Congrats!
 You've created a fork!
 This is simply a copy of the base repository `chingtong/learn-git`.
 We will use this new repository as a place for your team can share code.

+> Now is a good time to copy the url for your new repository (e.g. `https://github.com/<your-github-username/learn-git>`) and share it with your team.
+They will use it in Step 3

 ### Step 2: Give edit permissions to your team

+> You will need your team members' github usernames or email addresses for this step.

 Your team members need edit permissions to the team repository so they can save their code there without requiring your approval.

 Add a new repository collaborators by going to `Settings > Collaborators` then clicking `Add people`.
-You will need your team members' github usernames or email addresses.

 > **Bonus step: Prevent unwanted changes to `master` branch**
 >